 Many Canadians are registering their personal domain names (firstnamelastname.ca) to build their personal brand online.
 Students, athletes, professionals, and politicians are some key examples of those who often choose to show their Canadian pride with a .CA.
 You can find out more about personal domain names with our Digital Me ebook.

-Domain name registries like CIRA manage WHOIS, a directory that contains data about the domain names they have registered.
-If you register a .CA domain name as an individual (that is, not for a business or corporation), information such as the name and email address of the administrative and technical contact are not displayed publicly in the WHOIS.
+Another bonus for personal domain names: If you register a .CA domain name as an individual (that is, not for a business or corporation), information such as the name and email address of the administrative and technical contact are not displayed publicly in the .CA WHOIS.
 This is not the case with all domain registries, like with .com.
 When you register a .CA it means that your personal information remains private and you do not have to pay extra for privacy services from registrars to keep it hidden.

 Many businesses such as Northern Biscuit pride themselves in sourcing local ingredients for their products.
 They make it clear on their website that their business is Canadian by explaining their story, posting a "Made in Canada" badge and by having a .CA domain name.

-A small businesses that offers services confined to a geographic area
+Businesses that offer services confined to a geographic area

 The Blush and Bloom flower studio operates in Toronto and has an online showcase on their .CA website.